Endo contractualization

-Endo (derived from "end-of-contract") refers to a short-term employment practice in the Philippines.
-It is a form of contractualization which involves companies giving workers temporary employment that lasts them less than six months and then terminating their employment just short of being regularized in order to skirt on the fees which come with regularization.
-Some examples of such benefits contractual workers do not get as compared to regularized workers are the benefits of having an employer-and-employee SSS, Philhealth, and Pag-ibig housing fund contribution, unpaid leaves, and a 13th-month pay, among others.
+Endo (derived from "end-of-contract") refers to a short-term de facto employment practice in the Philippines.
+It is a form of contractualization in which companies provide workers with temporary "employment" that lasts for less than six months (or strictly speaking, 180 calendar days) and then terminate their employment just before they can be regularized, in order to skirt the costs that come with the benefits of regularization.
+Some examples of such benefits are the de jure "employer-and-employee relationship"-mandated SSS, PhilHealth, and Pag-IBIG Fund contributions, paid time off (leaves), and a 13th month pay, among others.

 Overview

-The word endo is derived from an abridged version of the phrase "end of contract".
-Endo is also sometimes referred to as "5-5-5", alluding to the number of months until a non-regular employee's termination or end of contract.
-Under the Labor Code of the Philippines (PD 442), employers may employ people under a probationary status for, and not exceeding, six months.
-Under this system, the worker's employment contract ends before the sixth month is completed, and the employee then becomes a regular worker, entitled to several health, security, and insurance benefits prescribed by law.
+The term endo is derived from an abridged version of the phrase "end-of-contract."
+It is also sometimes referred to as "5-5-5," which alludes to the practice of terminating a non-regular employee's contract after five months.

+Under the Labor Code of the Philippines (Presidential Decree No. 442), employers may employ individuals on a probationary status for a period not exceeding six months.
+The Supreme Court of the Philippines, in various rulings, has specified this period to be 180 calendar days from the first day of work.
+In the endo system, a worker's employment contract is terminated before they complete the six months (180 days), which would otherwise lead to them becoming a regular worker entitled to mandated benefits such as health, security, and insurance.

 Contractualization is one of the most controversial labor practices in the Philippines.
-Since its adoption in 1974, the Labor Code has been amended and attached with several implementing texts.
-As of June 2016, there are an estimated 356,000 probationary workers in the Philippines.
+Since the Labor Code's adoption in 1974, it has been amended with several implementing texts.
+As of June 2016, there were an estimated 356,000 probationary workers in the Philippines.